idehub/react-native-google-analytics-bridge/README.md

 3. Go to `node_modules` ➜ `react-native-google-analytics-bridge` ➜ `ios` ➜ `RCTGoogleAnalyticsBridge` and add the `RCTGoogleAnalyticsBridge.xcodeproj` file.
 4. Add libRCTGoogleAnalyticsBridge.a from the linked project to your project properties ➜ "Build Phases" ➜ "Link Binary With Libraries"
 5. Next you will have to link a few more SDK framework/libraries which are required by GA (if you do not already have them linked.)
 Under the same "Link Binary With Libraries", click the + and add the following:
-  1. AdSupport.framework
+  1. CoreData.framework
-  2. CoreData.framework
+  2. SystemConfiguration.framework
-  3. SystemConfiguration.framework
+  3. libz.tbd
-  4. libz.tbd
+  4. libsqlite3.0.tbd

-  5. libsqlite3.0.tbd
+  **Optional**: If you plan on using the advertising identifier (IDFA), then you also need to add AdSupport.framework
-6. Under your project properties ➜ "Info", add a new line with the following:
+7. Under your project properties ➜ "Info", add a new line with the following:
   1. Key: GAITrackingId
   2. Type: String
   3. Value: UA-12345-1 (in other words, your own tracking id).